deep-generative-models-AIM5036/deep-generative-models-AIM5036.github.io/_posts/2022-11-09-GAN_Tutorial.md

 # Internals of GANs

-<p style="text-align: justified">Generative models refer to any model that takes a training set consisting of samples drawn from a distribution p<sub>data</sub> and learns to represent an estimate of that distribution.
+Generative models refer to any model that takes a training set consisting of samples drawn from a distribution p<sub>data</sub> and learns to represent an estimate of that distribution.
 Here p<sub>data</sub> describes the actual distribution that our training data comes from.
 A generative model aims to learn a distribution p<sub>model</sub>, such that this distribution is close to the actual data distribution as much as possible.
 Generative models are classified into two main categories; Those where we represent the p<sub>model</sub> with an explicit probability distribution and those where we do not have an explicit distribution but can sample from it.
-GAN belongs to the second one.</p>
+GAN belongs to the second one.